-There are three very important dates to consider with a 1031 Exchange timeline.
+There are three very important dates to consider in the 1031 Exchange timeline.
 When the relinquished property closes, the person conducting the exchange has 45 days to identify their potential replacement properties.
-In total one has 180 days to acquire the replacement property.
+In total, one has 180 days to acquire the replacement property.
 Your exchange is completed in 180 days.

 Close on your existing property and start looking for a replacement property.

 Within 45 days after closing on your relinquished property, you must identify your replacement property.

 Within 180 days after closing on your relinquished property, you must close on your replacement property.

 1031 Exchange Basics